COMM 4446/5446:01 Social Protest: Performance and Rhetorical

-Assignments center around a progressive paper in three steps -- meaning, the first paper becomes the introduction for the 2nd, the 2nd becomes the intro and first section of the 3rd.
+Assignments center around a progressive paper in three steps.
+The first paper becomes the introduction for the second and the second becomes the intro and first section of the third.
 You will need to learn appropriate citation format (APA or MLA), and will be expected to revise and edit your work as the paper progresses.

 Page limits on all assignments will be rigorously enforced.
 You should spend time finding ways to write more concisely and clearly.
 If I find your paper long-winded, and you go over the page limit, I will quit reading.
 (If however, you are brilliant and keep me captivated, I may not notice).
 Given the expectations of each of the assignments, you probably will need to use the number of pages required.
 If, however, you are exceptionally concise, then I may not notice if your paper falls short of the recommended page length.

 A bibliography should be turned in with every assignment.
 It will not count toward your page limit.
 On the top of the page, indicate the style (APA or MLA) that you think you are using.

 Good Essay link: All papers should put into practice the skills and techniques learned in basic writing classes.
 Here is a link to a general checklist to consult when preparing an essay.